 - Funding available up to $500 for IL enrichment activities related to the youth's IL goals

-Youth are eligible for the IL program if they are/were age 15 or older in an establish dependency through DCYF or a tribal child welfare agency and in an out of home placement for at least 30 days after their 15th birthday.
-Once initial eligibility is determined the youth will continue to be eligible until their 18th birthday.
+Youth are eligible for the IL program if they are/were age 15-17 in an established dependency through DCYF or a tribal child welfare agency and in an out-of-home foster care placement for at least 30 days between ages 15 to 18th birthday.
+Once initial eligibility is determined, the youth will continue to be eligible.

 How to Apply